UniversalDependencies/docs/_zh/dep/xcomp.md

 ### Raising constructions

-A small class of predicate adjectives, including 容易 _róngyì_ "easy", 難 _nán_ "difficult", 可能 _kěnéng_ "possible", take a clausal complement in which its subject or object is in the subject or topic position of the main clause.
+A small class of predicate adjectives, including 容易 _róngyì_ "easy", 難 _nán_ "difficult", 可能 _kěnéng_ "possible", take a clausal complement in which its subject or object is in the subject or topic position of the main clause.

 ~~~ conllu
 # visual-style 3 4 xcomp	color:blue